olubunmmy/intro-to-promptBI/README.md

 ## Project Overview

 This project leveraged the PromptBI platform to conduct a rapid, AI-assisted assessment of vehicle pricing efficiency in comparison to estimated Market Value (MMR).
 The objective was to identify patterns and gaps where sales performance diverged from market benchmarks.
-Through the analysis, the team discovered that 65% of below-market (loss) transactions were concentrated in high-mileage vehicles, specifically those exceeding 80,000 miles.

 This pilot project successfully produced a validated and efficient data model while generating actionable insights to guide improvements in pricing accuracy and procurement strategies.
 The results provide a strong foundation for expanding the analysis into broader operational and strategic decision-making.